njones430/Intro-to-SWE-Project/Sprint4.md

 - Recreated API documentation for new API
 - Added functionality for "log-out" button
 - Retooled navigation for website (back/forward buttons)
-- Finalized Google acocunt login functionality
+- Finalized Google account login functionality

-Sprint 4 Frontend Unit Tests:
+Frontend/Cypress Unit Tests:

+- Test to check if email is used as a proper key to access information upon login
+- Test to ensure that users can logout and login as a different user

-Sprint 4 Backend Unit Tests:
+Backend Unit Tests:

+-

 Backend Documentation: